erosvitor/CTSLibraryJ/README.md

 ## About
-The project shows how to create a function library in Java.
-The project contains unit tests and automatic generation of documentation using Javadoc.
+Function library in Java with automatic generation of documentation using Javadoc.

 ## Features
 + Conversion of values